Prospective students may apply for admission:

 Requirements for Graduation

-Students must have completed all courses on an approved Plan of Study, submitted final copies of the manuscript and grant required for the final examination and passed the final examination in order meet the requirements for awarding of the Master of Science degree.
+Students must have completed all courses on an approved Plan of Study, submitted final copies of the scientific report and draft grant application required for the final examination, and passed the final examination in order meet the requirements for awarding of the Master of Science degree.

 Average Annual Number of Classes